Pulyahack/Network-Analysis/README.md

 # Network-Analysis

 •	network analysis using Zeek , which detects and displays in live mode malicious URLs from given IOC links, and  once found, generates alerts and logs.
-•	checks whether suspected URLs are known using virus total CLI (user must sign up to https://www.virustotal.com in order to obtain an API. )
+•	checks whether suspected URLs are known using virus total CLI (user must sign up to https://www.virustotal.com in order to obtain an API. ). create your own or use the given IoC fiile in order to initiate the monitoring
-!
-User must Create a IoC ( Indicator of Compromise} file that contains the Melicious domains